 ACORNS ACTIVITY CLUB

-Acorns Activity Club is open from 7.30am for the morning session, then your child will be taken to school.
+Acorns Breakfast and After School Club is open from 7.30am for the morning session, then your child will be taken to school.
 For afternoon sessions your child will be collected from school (or club at 4:15) and we are open until 5.30pm weekdays, during term time.
 We are based at Hambleton Primary Academy.

 At Acorns we aim to provide a safe and secure and relaxed environment, offering a range of activities to reflect the interests of the children in our care.
 There will always be a focused art and crafts activity and the opportunity to complete homework.